Streaming catchers can be a Sisyphean task. Unless you have one of the top catchers, you are left guessing what to do with the position.

 Without further ado, here are the potential streaming targets for this week:

-A ten-player list of potential streamers by weekly rank is added to each week.
-To qualify, the catchers must be 50% owned or less.
-For example, if Travis d’Arnaud is already rostered in your 12-team league, the next in line should be Shea Langeliers, and so on down the list.
-Also, 15-team leagues are much deeper, so attention to roster% is added to the process.
-If a 12-team player is available, they are considered the player before the 15-team streamer.
-Lastly, the Roster% is based on Yahoo leagues.
+A 10-player list of potential streamers by weekly rank is added to each week.
+To qualify, the catchers must be 50% rostered or less.
+For example, if Keibert Ruiz is already rostered in your 12-team league, the next in line should be Gary Sánchez and so on down the list.
+Also, 15-team leagues are much deeper, so attention to Roster% is added to the process.
+The Roster% is based on Yahoo leagues.